 Outdoors, if you see anything that isn’t an aphid amongst them (other than an ant), it is likely a predator.
 One predator means the aphids have been discovered and you likely need to do nothing.
 For example seeing an orange aphidoletes larva means it has been there feeding for several days.
 Because the adults cycle outdoors all year you’d probably find many aphidoletes eggs or early instar larva under or on the aphids.
 But, it would require a magnifying glass to see them.
 Likewise, a parasitized “mummy” aphid means that it was parasitized days earlier.
-Therefore, in the same colony, it is more than likely that several more are already parasitized.
+Therefore, in the same colony, it is more than likely that several more are already parasitized but showing no sign.
 When the adult wasp emerges it will continue to parasitize.
 So a single mummy is usually all that is needed.

 There are special circumstances, however.
 Sometimes a plant is so overwhelmed and stressed that aphids take over.
 Predators are there, but never clean it up.
 This could be an underlying problem with the plant, but it could also mean that the plant has become unsuitable for predators to lay their eggs.
 If they don’t think the plant will survive, or the leaf is dying and will become dry, they will leave that space.
 In cases like this, no amount of predators will help.
 Your best bet would be to wash every leaf with water.

 Furthermore, plants like cherries that get the black aphid early in the year will have a tough time fighting off the infestation without damaging young growing tips.
 Establish Aphidoletes early on these aphid populations.
 If you see several aphidoletes larva per group of aphids by the next week you will be in a good place.